Long ago in the city of Corinth in Ancient Greece, a young maid traced the contour of her lover’s face on the wall. The man was leaving on a long...

-Athens reached its peak of power and prosperity in the mid-fifth century BC.
-Scholars refer to this period of time as the city-state’s ‘Golden Age.’
-Although it did not last terribly long, Athens’ ‘Golden Age’ saw an increase in, and not limited to, financial, artistic, scientific, and military excellence.
-This time period correlates with the years following the Persian Wars.
+Athens reached its peak of power and prosperity in the mid-5th century BCE.
+Scholars refer to this period as the city-state’s Golden Age.
+Although it did not last terribly long, Athens’ Golden Age saw an increase in financial, artistic, scientific, and military excellence.
+This period correlates with the years following the Persian Wars.

-Though the exact use of the Parthenon is debated by scholars, its generally agreed upon that it was either a treasury for the Delian League or a temple to the goddess Athena.
-Its construction took less than a decade; again, a shining example of Athens’ prowess in their ‘Golden Age.’
-Andrew Stewart likens the Athenians’ architectural hubris to Ikaros flying too close to the sun; They were trying to please the gods by rebuilding after their victory over the Persians.
+Although the exact use of the Parthenon is debated by scholars, it is generally agreed upon that it was either a treasury for the Delian League or a temple to the goddess Athena.
+Its construction took less than a decade; again, a shining example of Athens’ prowess during its Golden Age.
+Andrew Stewart links the Athenians’ architectural hubris to Icarus flying too close to the sun; they were trying to please the gods by rebuilding after their victory over the Persians.

 Amazonomachy, Centauromachy, and Gigantomachy are a few of the main themes of the Parthenon’s mythological-based sculptural reliefs.
-(The Greek word for war is machia: hence, Amazon-war, Centaur-war, etc).
+(The Greek word for war is “machia”: hence, Amazon-war, Centaur-war, etc).
 These themes are not singular to Athens; but as popular mythology, were almost commonplace in Athens and the Parthenon.
 Research from various scholars suggests a connection between commonplace mythological figures in relation to Athenian nationalism.

 During a time when the Athenians wanted to show the rest of the world that they were strong, civilized, and heroic, the Parthenon’s sculptural reliefs helped their ideals along.